Alzheimer’s disease is a type of dementia that typically starts in later life. Early onset Alzheimer’s disease occurs before the age of 65 years.

 They may become confused in an unfamiliar place.
 As Alzheimer’s disease progresses, they could feel confused in familiar places or question how they got there.
 They may also start to wander and get lost.

 6. Frequently misplacing items and not being able to retrace steps

 Most people will lose items at some time, but they are usually able to locate them again by searching in logical locations and retracing their steps.

 However, someone with Alzheimer’s disease

 7. Problems writing or speaking

-8. Showing signs of poor judgment
+8. Symptoms of reduced judgment

-- showing inattention to personal grooming
+- showing inattention to personal grooming, including washing

 9. Mood or personality changes